legumeinfo/website-ui-specs/gene-function-search/README.md

 ## Changes during implementation in fall 2025
 - Because "Classical locus" is present in so few of the data records, let's omit this in the web copmponent report.
 Do include it on the Mine report page however.
-- Citation: list of DOIs, rather than presenting the (full) first citation.
+- Citation: list of "Author, Author, Year" with linkouts via the DOI